pnp/graph-connectors-samples/samples/powershell-json-ignite/README.md

 ![Local markdown files displayed in Microsoft Search search results](assets/screenshot.png)

-# Graph Connector to import markdown files into the Graph
+# Graph connector to import markdown files into the Graph

-This uses the sample from PnP Graph Connectors as a basis for importing the content into the Graph.
+This uses the sample from PnP Graph connectors as a basis for importing the content into the Graph.
 The original sample is here: https://github.com/pnp/graph-connectors-samples/tree/main/samples/powershell-markdown

 ## Contributors